Chart Color Schemes

 Household Composition

-Waterford has a typical household mix, with a fairly typical median household size
+Waterford has a typical household mix, with a higher-than-average median household size

-Family households account for 75.6% of all households, including 34.0% couples with children, 22.8% couples without children, and 17.2% single parent families.
-Non-family households constitute the remaining 24.4%, with lone person households at 21.2% and group households comprising 3.2%.
-The median household size is 2.8 people, which aligns with the Greater Brisbane average.
+Family households comprise 75.6% of all households, including 34.0% couples with children, 22.8% couples without children, and 17.2% single parent families.
+Non-family households account for the remaining 24.4%, with lone person households at 21.2% and group households comprising 3.2%.
+The median household size is 2.8 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households